+Our budget for supplies and equipment has not increased for the past several years, yet the cost of supplies and required maintenance has.
 The Biological Sciences budget must cover a great deal of items beyond those typical to most academic departments, such as live cultures, consumable supplies for labs, and equipment maintenance.
 The lab exercises performed in our courses are necessary to cover the concepts of our approved curriculum, and many of these courses prepare students for transfer into either 4-year universities or allied health programs.
-In addition, as science is ever progressing, lab activities need to be updated periodically in order to provide relevant experiences for our students.

-If the college cannot restore our budget then some difficult decisions need to be made about which high demand courses to cut, as we've already maximized all possible efficiency strategies.
+In addition, as science is ever progressing, lab activities need to be updated periodically to provide relevant experiences for our students.
+As a department, we have cut meaningful lab activities from our curriculum in the name of financial prudence, yet still regularly run a deficit.
+This has negatively affected the quality of the education experience we provide our students.
+If the college cannot bring our budget in line with the rising costs, some difficult decisions need to be made about which high demand courses to cut, as we've already maximized all possible efficiency strategies.

-Physiology, Anatomy, Microbiology, and Cell Biology are the most expensive courses to teach per section, they are also the most impacted.
-While cutting these courses would save some money in the short term, these kinds of cuts would also have the largest impact on transfer, certificate and degree completion.
+Physiology, Anatomy, and Microbiology are the most expensive courses to teach per section, they are also the most impacted.
+For example, we increased the number of ANAT 1 sections from 13/year to 16/year.
+For that course alone, the added enrollment means more frequent microscope maintenance, more histology slides and lab materials, added workload for the SLIA, etc. This can't be sustained at our current budget.
+While cutting these courses would save some money in the short term, these kinds of cuts would also have the largest impact on transfer, certificate, and degree completion.
 In addition to decreasing completion in our own department, the loss of these courses would impact the number of students who complete Nursing and other Allied Health degrees, which are among the most numerous in the college.